 ARE YOU AVERAGE OR OPTIMAL?
-WHAT YOU PROTEIN CONSUMPTION SAYS ABOUT YOU
+WHAT YOUR PROTEIN CONSUMPTION SAYS ABOUT YOU

 I was reading through a cookbook my mom checked out from the library, 100 Days of Real Food: Fast & Fabulous by Lisa Leake.
 I give you the title and author because if you want to check it out, go for it.
 There’s good stuff in there, and I can get behind a lot of what she writes . . . save the first two-thirds of page 27.